What to choose: a travel agency, online booking agent, or booking directly?

 The currency of Maldives is the rufiyaa (MVR).
 The exchange rate of rufiyaas to US dollars is 1 USD=15,42 MVR.
 But it is an official exchange rate.
 If you pay in cash in small bills ($1, 5, 10, 20) in shops, cafes, there the exchange rate is 1 USD=15 MVR.
 That’s why when paying for your guest house, transfer (a speedboat) and excursions, you’d better pay in USD.

 USDs are accepted literally everywhere, the change is usually given in MVRs.
-So while buying some small things, I’d recommend to pay in rufiyaas.
+So while buying some small things, it’s better recommend to pay in rufiyaas.

 Note: Of course you can travel Maldives on a very low budget, not spending much money on activities/transfer/meals.
 But will you have much to remember when you get home, apart from the beach and ocean?
 It’s unlikely you’ll get back to Maldives another time after visiting this place once, so try and get the most out of your holidays there.
 Don’t deprive yourself of pleasure and positive emotions trying to save some dollars.

 It is believed that the tourist season in Maldives lasts from November till April.
-At that time there are more sunny days and less grey ones.
-But because of the El Nino influence and global warming the season has shifted, and today it is sunny in May-June.
+At that time there are more sunny days and less cloudy ones.
+But because of the El Nino influence and global warming, the season has shifted, and today it is sunny in May-June.
 July was rainy, and in August the sun shines again.

 The best time to go to Maldives is in January-March.
-But at that time the prices there are the highest and there are practically no discounts.
-But you won’t be disturbed by rains.
+But at that time the prices there are the highest and there are almost no discounts.
+But you won’t be upseted by rains.

 So called “low season” lasts from May till the end of October.
 During these months it’s likely that it’ll rain, but everything is relative because the weather is different in various atolls.
 Apart from that, in the low season ocean becomes more restless, and they may cancel a ferry or a speedboat because of that.